 and δ(i,It1m) is an index function {1 if i∈ It1m; 0 otherwise}.
 The normalization penalizes large clones, which tend to be more heterogeneous and less informative.

 CoSpar has two outputs: the smoothed transition map T and the map π that only allows intra-clone transitions.
+We rename π as Tin, which can be useful to contrast with simple clonal analysis methods that also allows only intra-clone transitions.

 Similarity matrices Sn.
 We currently know of no natural choice for establishing the similarity of two states Xi,Xj.
-While CoSpar could be implemented with other similarity measures, we found that a Graph diffusion process2,3 recovered ground-truth results well in the simulations and experimental down-sampling analyses.
+We found that a Graph diffusion process2,3 recovered ground-truth results well in the simulations and experimental down-sampling analyses.
 CoSpar constructs a weighted kNN graph of observed cell states from a PCA embedding using the method proposed by UMAP4, leading to a graph connectivity wij from state i to j that properly takes care of the heterogeneity of local cell density, with wii=0.
 To make sure that transitions between two states are reversible, we symmetrize the connectivity: wij=(wij+wji)/2.
 Then, the random walk matrix is

 Mij=βδij+1-β wijjwij,